stuible/VCH-homehealth/pages/modules/person-centred-care/more/holistic.md

     - part: half
       title: Caregiver Burnout
       text: Caregivers are an important part of the team when caring for home health clients.
 In addition to providing care to their loved ones, some may work full-time, have families of their own or are trying to manage their own health challenges.
 This can lead to feelings of being stressed and over-whelmed.
-Indicate with an X in the box signs of caregiver burn out.

     - part: half
       title: Action
-      text: Select the correct answers
+      text: Select all the signs of caregiver burn out.
       quiz-multiple-select:
         - question: "Caregivers can experience:"
-        - feedback: ['Incorrect', 'You were right, but there are more...', 'You got them all!']
+        - feedback: ['Incorrect', 'You were right, but there are more...', 'You got it!
+All of of these are signs of caregiver burn out.']

         - true: Changes in sleep pattersn
         - true: Increased irritability and moodiness